Schneider Electric Modicon M221 PLCs and SoMachine Basic (Update A)

 Prerequisites

-- Network access to the PLC on port 502 (Modbus TCP) or engineering interface ports
+• Network connectivity to the M221 PLC on port 502 (Modbus TCP or engineering interface port)

-remotely exploitableno authentication requiredlow complexityno patch availablepublic exploits availableaffects operational control systems
+remotely exploitableno authentication requiredlow complexityno patch availablepublic exploits availableaffects control system logic execution

 Exploitability